Aging eyes and cataracts

 "While cataracts are one of the world's leading causes of blindness, vision loss from cataracts is reversible in most cases," says Tom Oetting, MD, associate professor of ophthalmology and visual sciences at University of Iowa Hospitals & Clinics.
 "New techniques developed over the past decade have made cataract surgery one of the most successful procedures available for restoring quality of life to patients."

 Tim Johnson, MD, PhD, clinical professor of ophthalmology and visual sciences, says cataracts cannot be made to disappear with drugs or exercises.

 "Cataract surgery is most often performed as an outpatient procedure under local anesthesia," Johnson says.
 "The cloudy natural lens can be replaced with a clear artificial lens to give the eye proper focusing power.
 In most cases, the improvement in the patient's vision is profound."

-So how does a person know if he or she has a cataract?
+How does a person know if they have a cataract?

 "When my older patients mention sensitivity to glare and/or bright light or trouble driving at night, I suspect a cataract," he says.